 In addition to being this adorable, Berners are also intelligent and have a love for learning.
 Thus, they will take to training quickly and easily.
 Once they’re home, you can even integrate them into the family routine as smoothly.

-Any discussion on fluffiest dog breeds would remain incomplete if we didn’t mention the Akita Inu.
+Any discussion on the fluffiest dog breeds would remain incomplete if we didn’t mention the Akita Inu.
 A highly popular type of canine in Japan, these dogs are now a part of its culture.
-You’ll even see them being mentioned in Japanese media!
+You’ll even see them mentioned in Japanese media!

 The very lupine-looking Siberian Husky was originally a sled dog.
 You can see the evidence of its history in the thick coat that covers these dogs.
-Working in packs, the Huskies would pull sleds for their masters all over the frozen Tundra.
+Working in packs, the Huskies would pull sleds for their masters all over the Tundra.

 P.S.
 The undercoat will go through two big shedding periods annually.
 Hence, make sure you take a comb to it when that happens.

 A hundred years back, if you saw a Lhasa Apso, you experienced good fortune.
 Not much as changed when it comes to the belief many cultures have about this canine.
 Just one look will assure any dog lover that the Lhasa is a lucky charm.

 If nothing else, their fluffy appearance will melt your heart.
 Big and fluffy, the coat of a Lhasa will require daily brushing.
 But if that labor of love is too much for you, just take them to the groomers.
 Cut the hair short but keep the luck!